Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 ~~~~
 {: #Fig-LPWANarchi title='LPWAN Architecture'}

-   SCHC C/D (Compressor/Decompressor) and SCHC Fragmentation are performed on
+   SCHC C/D (Compressor/Decompressor) and SCHC F/R (Fragmentation/Reassembly)
-   the LoRaWAN End-device and the Application Server.
-While the point-to-point
+   are performed on the LoRaWAN End-device and the Application Server (called
-   link between the End-device and the Application Server constitutes single IP
+   SCHC gateway).
+While the point-to-point link between the End-device and the
-   hop, the ultimate end-point of the IP communication may be an Internet node
+   Application Server constitutes single IP hop, the ultimate end-point of the
+   IP communication may be an Internet node beyond the Application Server.
-   beyond the Application Server.
-In other words, the LoRaWAN Application
+   In other words, the LoRaWAN Application Server (SCHC gateway) acts as the
-   Server acts as the first hop IP router for the End-device.
-Note that the
+   first hop IP router for the End-device.
+Note that the Application Server and
-   Application Server and Network Server may be co-located, which effectively
+   Network Server may be co-located, which effectively turns the
-   turns the Network/Application Server into the first hop IP router.
+   Network/Application Server into the first hop IP router.

 ## Device classes (A, B, C) and interactions